ycpcs/cs470-fall2014/syllabus.md

 Your overall grade for the course will be determined as follows:

--   Individual homework: 30% **(&dagger;)**
+-   Topic lecture: 15% **(&dagger;)**
+-   Midterm project: 35% **(\*)**
--   Team project: 65% **(\*)**
+-   Final project: 45% **(\*)**
 -   Attendance and participation: 5%

-**(&dagger;)** You must make a good faith effort to complete all of the individual assignments.
-We reserve the right to assign a failing grade for the course to any student who does not do this.

-**(\*)** You must make a substantial *technical* contribution to your team software project.
-Although the non-technical contributions you make to your project, such as planning, communication, and organization, are important, you must also make a substantial contribution to the design and implementation of the software.
-We reserve the right to assign a failing grade for the course to any student who does not do this.
+**(&dagger;)** The lecture material must consist of a document describing the details of the topic along with a well defined lab activity.

+**(\*)** The two course projects must be done **individually** and demonstrate incorporation of the various effects covered in class.
+Collaboration is encouraged for **high-level** conceptual discussions only. **Sharing of code is expressly forbidden and will be considered academic dishonesty.**

-### Course website
+### Course Website

-Please check the course web page, <http://ycpcs.github.io/cs496-spring2014/>, regularly for important announcements.
+Please check the course web page, <http://ycpcs.github.io/cs470-fall2014/>, regularly for important announcements.

-### Reading Assignments
+### Reading Assignments and Labs

 Reading assignments are posted in the [Schedule](schedule.html).
 Each reading assignment will be posted at least 1 week before the class in which the topic will be covered.

-We expect you to do each reading **before** class.
+I expect you to do each reading **before** class.

-### Posting and submission of assignments and labs

-Assignments and labs will be posted as zip files on the course web page, <http://ycpcs.github.io/cs496-spring2014/>.
+Labs will be posted as zip files on the course web page, <http://ycpcs.github.io/cs470-fall2014/labs>.

-Assignments will be submitted using the server <https://cs.ycp.edu/marmoset/>.
-You will receive an email containing the username and password you should use for this server.
+### Course Projects

+This course will be primarily project based and contain two projects throughout the semester.
+The midterm project will be similar to the final project from CS370 to demonstrate the basic graphics concepts such as geometry, lighting, texture mapping, etc. using the DirectX 11 API.
+The final project will be more comprehensive to include advanced effects such as particle systems, stencil/accumulation buffer effects, shadow mapping, geometry shader effects, etc.

+The grades for the projects will depend on how well each effect is utilized along with extension of the effects above and beyond what is provided in class.
+Students will be required to demonstrate both projects.

 ### Academic Integrity